yzereh/Data_Analytics/Readme.md

 #### Prerequisites

-In terms of methodologies, you need to be familiar with ML and NLP techniques.
-For the required packages, everything is included in the [requirements.txt](/requirements.txt) file.
+In terms of methodologies, we will need to be familiar with basic ML and NLP techniques.
+For the required packages, everything is included in the [requirements.txt](/requirements.txt) file which is laid out as follows:

+> - pandas
+> - numpy
+> - scikit-learn
+> - plotly
+> - nltk
+    - Our basic NLP techniques can be done using nltk
+> - fasttext
+    - you might face some problems when installing this package.
+Instead, you could install fasttext-wheel
+> - fasttext-wheel
+    - fasttext or fastext-wheel will be used to detect the language of the text
+> - transformers
+    - We will use this package for topic label generation which does not work very well in our case
+    - Also, we will use it to apply a sentence transformation model which will be useful to compute the semantic distance among the titles
+> - torch
+    - torch is required in case we use Hugging Face
+### Installation
+---
+1. you need to clone the repository on your local machine.

+2. To install the packages, you can either try installing each package separately or install all of them using this command:

+'''sh
+<p align='center'> pip install -r your_path/requirements.txt</p>

+'''

+Replace "your_path" with the path leading to the folder where you keep the requirements.txt file.